-Homemade Jammie Dodgers – A homemade version of the United Kingdom’s favorite cookie.
-Your favorite flavor of any good quality or homemade jam can be used in this recipe.
+Homemade Jammie Dodgers.
+A homemade version of the United Kingdom’s favourite cookie.
+Your favourite flavour of any good quality or homemade jam can be used in this recipe.
 Raspberry, apricot and plum are some delicious choices.

 I recently watched a special baking episode of the River Cottage cooking series from the UK and one of the featured recipes was a homemade version of what may be the most popular cookie in the British Isles, the Jammie Dodger.

 Wikipedia reports that 30% of the households buy the commercially produced version of this cookie.
 It’s basically just a simple shortbread with raspberry jam but it’s simplicity is also what makes it great.
 This may be the best “cuppa tea” cookie ever.

 To put my own twist on this classic Jammie Dodgers recipe by adding a Newfoundland twist…bakeapple jam!
 Bake apples is the local name for cloudberries which have a very unique flavour.
 I’d describe the flavour as something like orange citrus meets apricot & passionfruit.
 They are very prized in these parts and they make a spectacularly delicious jam.